 Experts say that parental supervision is key to preventing injuries on the playground.
 Parents should inspect a playground to see if the equipment is safe and age-appropriate.
 Checking ground surfaces around the equipment to insure that they include fall-breaking materials, such as sand, synthetic chipped-rubber, or pea gravel is also recommended.
 Finally, parents should check their children’s clothing to make sure there are no potential strangulation hazards, such as drawstrings on them.

-If your child has been injured on unsafe, unrepaired, or defective playground equipment, you need the legal expertise that the Santa Barbara child injury attorneys at The Law Office of Reneé J. Nordstrand can provide.
+If your child has been injured on unsafe, unrepaired, or defective playground equipment, you need the legal expertise that our Santa Barbara child injury attorneys can provide.
 A playground injury can lead to long-term complications that can add up to huge medical bills.

 We are here to answer your questions about your legal options and to help your family.
-Call our Santa Barbara office at (805) 962-2022 or our Encino office at (818) 981-3530 for a confidential and free consultation.
+Call our Santa Barbara office at (805) 962-2022 for a confidential and free consultation.
 We can also be reached online.